 To preserve a fundamental point of negotiation between WillScot Corporation and Mobile Mini with respect to the structure and composition of the Board of Directors following the Merger and to allow all directors appointed in connection with the Merger to serve at least one full three-year term, the classified board will be phased out and the annual election of all directors will commence with the 2024 Annual Meeting under the proposed amendments.
-Accordingly, Class II directors elected at the 2022 Annual Meeting would serve a one-year term, with each such term expiring at the 2024 Annual Meeting.
+Accordingly, Class II directors elected at the 2022 Annual Meeting would serve a two-year term and Class III directors elected at the 2023 Annual Meeting would serve a one-year term, with each such term expiring at the 2024 Annual Meeting.
 Beginning with the 2024 Annual Meeting, all directors elected to the Board of Directors would serve a one-year term and would stand for election at each subsequent Annual Meeting.
 After the 2024 Annual Meeting, directors appointed to fill any newly created directorships resulting from an increase in the number of directors or any vacancies on the Board of Directors would serve until the next Annual Meeting.
 The table below summarizes the implementation of the declassification of the Board of Directors pursuant to the proposed amendments: